 There’s a television show here in the U.S. where a failing restaurant owner contacts a restaurant expert and the expert spends a week with them teaching them how to make it in the industry.
 Invariably, they’ll sit down with a few menu items and the expert will ask the owner how much each of the dishes cost—and true to form, the owner stares blankly back and struggles to figure it out.
 The expert then spouts off what each dish actually costs, which is never even close to what the owner thought it was.
-The point is you can’t make any money if you don’t know what your costs are and what your markup should be.
+The point is you can’t run a profitable coffee shop if you don’t know what your costs are and what your markup should be.

 Don’t focus on the items that you’re selling at a high price point if those same items cost a lot to make.
 Instead, focus on the items with the highest margins.
 Cold brew is inexpensive to make but can be sold for high margins, which is much more important than a high price.